 “Intermediate scrutiny” allows a law or regulation to further an important government interest by means that are substantially related to that interest.
 This test for judicial review is much easier for the state to meet than “strict scrutiny,” which the animal rights groups argue should apply.
 Under the “strict scrutiny” test, legislation must further a “compelling governmental interest,” to be valid, and be narrowly tailored to achieve that interest.
 Practically speaking, when strict scrutiny is applied, the law or regulation challenged rarely is upheld.

 Iowa Attorney General Tom Miller’s office is studying the ruling and will consider an appeal, according to Courthouse News.
 If Miller does not appeal, that is welcome news for all those who understand that protecting all speech is the only way that free speech can survive.
-If he does appeal, then perhaps the Supreme Court may get to weigh in and permanently quash these states’ attempts to stifle the free speech rights of Americans.We value your comments!
-Please weigh in on our comment section below.
+If he does appeal, then perhaps the Supreme Court may get to weigh in and permanently quash these states’ attempts to stifle the free speech rights of Americans.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com